nwatchcanada/nwapp-docs/docs/index.md

 # Welcome to NWApp

 This is documentation provided by [Neighbourhood Watch Canada](https://nwlondon.ca/) organization for installation, usage and development of the **NWApp** open-source project.
 The documentation will provide details on how to setup the following components.
-To get started, please see the [documentation](https://nwapp-docs.readthedocs.io/en/latest/).